Independent Co-Educational Day School

 The value of the scholarship will be up to 30% of the fees and will be valid for as long as the child is in the prep school.

 A range of scholarships exists for Year 7 and 9 pupils entering our senior school who excel within an area of the curriculum.

 Scholarships are awarded to pupils who demonstrate that they will both contribute to the continued success and strong reputation of the school, and those who will gain most from the opportunities our scholarship programme provides.
 There is no set value attributed to any one scholarship award, although each award has a published ceiling.
 Our headteacher makes the final decision on the number and value of the scholarships offered.
 The recipients will remain on the scholarship programme until the end of Year 10 and keep the fee discount until the end of Year 11, subject to outstanding end of term reports which demonstrate continued high standards of work, performance and behaviour.

 The headteacher is under no obligation to award a scholarship if she does not feel that there are candidates of the right calibre.
 She also retains the right to remove a scholarship if a scholar is not performing to the standard required.

 The senior academic scholarship is awarded to a pupil who has the potential to gain at least seven grade 7-9 passes at GCSE.
 Academic Scholars are expected to take a set of EBacc subjects at GCSE and therefore must choose at least one of the four sciences, at least one humanities subject, (history geography or religious studies) and a language within their GCSE Options.
-Assessment for the academic scholarship is completed via the entrance examination.
+Assessment for the Academic Scholarship is completed via the entrance examination.
 An Academic Scholarship is only awarded to the pupil who achieves the highest grade, which is above the required standard, across the raft of papers set.
 Examination papers include English, mathematics and science.